zhangxuelincode/Alita/README.md

 ![image.png](Figures/34b630e8-8a21-4e1c-8cbe-7987eb66f07e.png)

+**If you find the following comments helpful, feel free to repost my [tweet](https://x.com/JiahaoQiu99/status/1927376487285432790) or give a star to this repo.**

 #### **Comment 1:**

 The reliance on large-scale manually predefined tools and workflows introduces several critical limitations: i) It is impractical, if not impossible, to predefine all the tools required for the wide variety of real-world tasks an agent might encounter **(imcomplete coverage)**; ii) Many complex tasks require agents to creatively compose new tools or leverage existing ones in novel ways while pre-designed workflow and hardcoded components constrain this compositional flexibility and inhibit the development of adaptive behaviors **(limited creativity and flexibility)**; iii) It is not always the case that the interface or environment of different tools are compatible with the agent **(mismatch)**.
 For example, many useful tools are not written in Python, which makes it difficult, though not entirely impossible, for them to be pre-connected to the mainstream agent frameworks that are primarily written in Python.
 Together, these challenges ultimately hinder the scalability, adaptability, and generalization of existing generalist agents.